 - There are about 500,000 earthquakes a year around the world, as detected by sensitive instruments.
 About 100,000 of those can be felt, and only 100 or so cause damage each year.
 Each year, the southern California area alone experiences about 10,000 earthquakes, most of them not felt by people.

 - Oil extraction can cause minor earthquakes.
-These are not the quakes you read about.
-Rather, because oil generally is found in soft and squishy sediment, when oil is removed other rock moves in to fill the space left behind, creating mini earthquakes that are not noticeable to humans.
+Because oil generally is found in soft and squishy sediment, when oil is removed other rock moves in to fill the space left behind, creating mini earthquakes that are not noticeable to humans.

 Look through the gallery and see if you can spot the following: